Manta, Manta: Reception

 The film received positive reviews and was declared a semi-hit at the German box office.
 The film was appreciated by film critics for its car stunt scenes.
 The film became very popular among German youth.
-The German film database website zweitausendeins called the film a Manta-myth-"oriented film, the compelling ideas, as well as lacking independence of thought."
 IMDb rated the film 5.4 out of 10.

+A sequel to the film was released in 2023, named "Manta, Manta: Legacy", 32 years after the original film.
+Til Schweiger, Tina Ruland, Michael Kessler and Marin Armknecht reprised their roles.

 Soundtrack

 The original soundtrack of the film comprised 17 songs.

-Sequel

-In 2008, rumors of a second part, entitled Manta, Manta 2 were heard for the first time.
-In 2010 it was first officially mentioned that the producers and director would work on it.
-They declared that they would begin shooting the sequel on November 11, 2010.
-Schweiger, who wanted to work in the sequel of the film for a very long time was signed for the sequel, but after the death of Bernd Eichinger in January 2011, the Project Manta, Manta 2 was frozen.
-As of June 2012 the current status and prospects of realization are unknown.